-Today’s makers of electric cars should tip their hats to Thomas Davenport of Forest Dale in Central Vermont, who made the first electric car in America in 1834.
+Today’s makers of electric cars should tip their hats to Thomas Davenport of Forest Dale in Central Vermont.
+He made the first electric car in America in 1834.

 Davenport, born in 1802, worked as a blacksmith.
 His poor father died when he was very young, and he was apprenticed into the trade as a boy.
 Thus he received little formal education, but he had an inquiring mind.

-Davenport became interested in electromagnetics after learning about a machine that used the principles of electromagnetics to separate iron ore.
+Davenport became interested in electromagnetics after learning about a machine based on the principles of electromagnetics to separate iron ore.
 He bought one of the devices and, in the time-honored tradition of tinkerers everywhere, he immediately took it apart.
 Davenport then built his own electromagnets.

 The First Electric Car